Committee on Environment, Geography and Urbanization

 CEGU 51802.
 Climate Ethics.
 100 Units.

 Anthropogenic climate change is the largest challenge facing human civilization.
 Its physical and temporal scale and unprecedented complexity at minimum require extensions of existing ethical systems, if not new ethical tools.
-This course will begin by examining natural and social-scientific studies of climate change and its current and predicted effects (e.g. the reports of the Intergovernmental Panel on Climate Change and the Stern Review).
-Most of the course will examine how religious and philosophical ethical systems respond to the vast temporal and spatial scales of climate change and its inherent uncertainties.
-For instance, common principles of environmental ethics such as justice and responsibility are often reimagined in climate ethics.
-We will also explore the degree to which the assumptions of many modern Western ethical systems including linear causality, an emphasis on individuals, and purely rational decision-making foster or inhibit climate ethics.
-In the course, we will take a comparative approach to environmental ethics and may examine perspectives from secular Western philosophy, Christianity (Catholic and Protestant), Buddhist, and Islamic thought.
+This course includes studies of natural and social-scientific studies of climate change and its current and predicted effects.
+Most of the course will examine how religious and philosophical ethical systems respond to the vast temporal and spatial scales of climate change.
+For instance, common principles of environmental ethics such as justice and responsibility are often reimagined in climate ethics even as they are central to the ethical analysis of its effects.
+In the course, we will take a comparative approach to environmental ethics, examining perspectives from secular Western philosophy, Christianity (Catholic and Protestant), Buddhist, and Indigenous thought.
+We will also look at a variety of ethical methods.
+Throughout the course we will focus on communication about climate change as well as articulating rigorous ethical arguments about its causes and implications.

 Instructor(s): Sarah Fredericks Terms Offered: Spring